erykciepiela/pushpull/README.md

   address.set ""
 ```

-In FRP, however you must think backwards (from outcomes back to triggers) which can be seens as harder:
+In FRP, however you must think backwards (from outcomes back to triggers) which can be seen as harder:

 ```
 name <- holdDyn "" $ leftmost [ userChangedName, "" <$ clear.clicked ]